afranco8/USRP_Client/README.md

     Edit pyUC.ini

      ## Method 2
+    Use Python 3.7 from the Microsoft Store
-    Using Download.bat file to download and install all required libs for USRP Client use.
+    Run Download.bat file to download and install all required libs for USRP Client use.
 Tested on Windows 10 64

     If you get an error about MSVCP140.DLL, then you will need to install the MSVC C++ runtime library.